 ANC is accredited by the Higher Learning Commission and a member of the North Central Association.
-The Nursing Programs (RN & LPN) at the College are approved by the Arkansas State Board of Nursing.
-ANC's Aviation Maintenance Program is approved by the Federal Aviation Administration and students are eligible to take the FAA certification examination for Airframe & Powerplant Mechanics.
 ANC is officially approved by the U.S. Dept. of Education, the State Dept. of Higher Education, and the Veterans Administration.
-The Dental Assisting Program is accredited by the Commission on Dental Accreditation.
 In addition, the College holds memberships in various professional organizations, including the American Association of Community Colleges, and is listed among the Service Members Opportunity Colleges.
 Students may request, from each respective division head, copies of all documents describing the institution's accreditation, approval, or licensing.

-Accredited by The Higher Learning Commission and a member of the North Central Association 230 N. LaSalle St. Suite 7-500 Chicago, IL 60604-1411 (800) 621-7440 (312) 263-0456
+Accredited by The Higher Learning Commission and a member of the North Central Association 230 N. LaSalle St. Suite 7-500 Chicago, IL 60604-1411 (800) 621-7440 FAX (312) 263-0456